Shaza-Safi/Ontario_Sunshine_List/README.md

 | Machine Learning code and output | [Link to ML model](https://github.com/Shaza-Safi/Final-Project-Sunshine-Segment3/blob/main/Machine_Learning_Model_Gender_Prediction.ipynb) |

 ### Changes from Seg2 submission to Seg3 submission
-* hosting Tableau Dashboard on AWS
-* changes to Machine Learning Mode????

- *insert comments on changes from 2 to 3 submission*

 ## **Technologies & Tools Used:**

 ### Tools:
-* pgAdmin 4 used to house the Sunshine list and Statistics Canada data
+* PostgreSQL used to house the Sunshine list and Statistics Canada data
-* Tableau Public used to display Dashboard
+* Tableau used to display Dashboard
 * Jupyter Notebook used for data extraction/transformation, data analysis and machine learning model
-* GitHub.io
+* GitHub
-* Visual Studio Code Version: 1.60.0
-* AWS RDS instance used for hosting
+* AWS used for hosting
 * Quick Database Diagram used for ERD https://app.quickdatabasediagrams.com/#/

 ### Languages:
-* Python 3.7.10,
+* Python
-* Conda *4.10.3*
-* PostgreSQL
+* SQL
 * JavaScript, HTML

 ### Libraries:
 * pandas
-* *Regular Expression RegEx*
+* Regular Expression RegEx
 * Matplotlib
 * random
 * nltk
 * sklearn
-* Style.css
+* Css
 * Bootstrap

-### Resources:
-* see ETL process

 ### Algorithms:
 * to be updated in next segment

+##
 ## **Data Exploration Phase:**
 ### ETL Process